DFHack/dfhack/data/blueprints/README.md

 - Wait for buildings to get built
 - Apply a different query blueprint to configure rooms

 Those three "apply"s in the middle might as well get done in one command instead of three.
 A meta blueprint can encode that sequence.
-A meta blueprint refers to other blueprints by their label (see the [Modeline optional markers](modeline-optional-markers) section above) in the same format used by the `DFHack#` quickfort command: "<sheet_name>/<label>", or just "/<label>" for blueprints in .csv files or blueprints in the same spreadsheet sheet as the #meta blueprint that references them.
+A meta blueprint refers to other blueprints by their label (see the [Modeline markers](modeline-markers) section above) in the same format used by the `DFHack#` quickfort command: "<sheet_name>/<label>", or just "/<label>" for blueprints in .csv files or blueprints in the same spreadsheet sheet as the #meta blueprint that references them.

 A few examples might make this clearer.
 Say you have a .csv file with the following blueprints defined: